Apex-701/Autopilot/README.md

 Pre-req's for this script:
   - Autopilot device profile has been set up in Intune, ideally in "self-driven" mode.
   - Enterprise app in Azure has been created, usually named something like "Autopilot hash upload".
-  - Go to the app registration for it, add graph application permissions for read/write all, then grant permissions request.
+  - Graph application permissions for read/write all have been added to the application and admin has granted request.
-  - Create a new secret key, store the key value somewhere safe and not public facing
+  - Secret key has been created for app.
   - Copy and paste the tenant id, client id (app id), and key value you have stored somewhere into the script as noted near the top.
 If deploying a brand new PC, ideally it's best to pacakge it into a ppkg file via Windows Configuration designer, and put the ppkg on the root of a USB stick.
 Plug the USB stick into the PC, power it on, connect it to internet, and the script will take over and after it has been added to autopilot it will do an OOBE reset and reboot.